romainjacquet/chirpstack-helm/README.md

   2. The gateway ID is available in the milesight web interface.
 Fill the form and submit
   3. Go the `Tenant > Gateways > Your_gateway`, after few minutes the GW shoud be seen
   4. You can check this step by looking at the `LoRaWAN` tab in `Tenant > Gateways > Your_gateway`

+Adding the sensors in Chirpstack.
+It will begin by creating an application and a device profile:

+  1. Go to `Tenant > Applications` , click on `Add application`.
+Fill the form and submit
+  2. Go to `Tenant > Devices Profiles`, create a profile for your sensor.
+Example classA_eu868.
+  3. Go to `Tenant > Applications > Your application`, click on `Add device`
+    1. The device EUI could be find on the the device
+    2. it's not required to add Join EUI
+    3. Select your device profile
+    4. It's recommanded to keep OTAA authentication
+    5. you will have to provide the Application key, usually device with a default value

 ### Software tests